Kriegslokomotive

-Kriegslokomotiven (for "war locomotives", singular: Kriegslokomotive) or Kriegsloks were locomotives produced in large numbers during the Second World War under Nazi Germany.
+Kriegslokomotiven (for "war locomotives", singular: Kriegslokomotive, colloquially "Kriegslok") were mostly coal-fired steam locomotives produced in large numbers during the Second World War under Nazi Germany.

-Their construction was tailored to the economic circumstances of wartime Germany along with conquered and occupied territories across Europe, taking account of the shortage of materials, the transportation of goods in support of military logistics, ease of maintenance under difficult conditions, resistance to extreme weather, limited life and the need for rapid, cheap mass production.
+Their construction was tailored to the economic circumstances of wartime Germany along with conquered and occupied territories across Europe, taking account of the shortage of materials and oil, the transportation of goods in support of military logistics, ease of maintenance under difficult conditions, resistance to extreme weather, limited life and the need for rapid, cheap mass production.
 In order to meet these requirements, economic drawbacks such as relatively high fuel consumption had to be accepted.
 Forced labour was used in the construction of some of the locomotives; German locomotive building firms employed prisoners from concentration camps and foreign, mostly Polish workers.

 Construction

 The war locomotives (or Kriegslokomotiven) were kept technically as simple as possible and the use of scarce materials (particularly copper) was dropped.
 Several German firms used prisoners from concentration camps as forced labour in the production of Kriegslokomotiven.
 Borsig Lokomotiv Werke (AEG) used forced labour from KL Auschwitz, Schichau-Werke used forced labor from KZ Stutthof, and its subcamps.
 DWM Posen (Deutsche Waffen- und Munitionsfabriken Posen) took over Polish manufacturer H. Cegielski – Poznań and turned its workforce into forced labour.
 Oberschlesische Lokfabrik Krenau took over Polish manufacturer Fablok and used forced labour under threat of death.
 Identical engines were produced in Vienna, Kassel, Berlin, Munich, Stuttgart, Kirchen, Plzeň (Pilsen), and Strasbourg.

+Even though Diesel locomotives and Diesel railcars originated in Germany, there always was an oil shortage in Europe which mainly depended on the Petrochemical industry in Romania.
+Germany, and the Dieselisation in Europe, therefore used Diesel multiple units for high speed passenger trains like the Fliegender Hamburger which were mainly useless for the war effort, when oil was needed for other purposes, like lubrication and for submarines.
+The supply from Romania was under threat as in June 1940 the Soviet occupation of Bessarabia and Northern Bukovina had begun, and the Oil campaign of World War II targeted German Oil industry.
+Diesel locomotives with reduced emission of smoke and steam, less likely to be spotted by enemy aircraft, were used for special purposes, e.g. for trains that carried VIPs or railway guns.

-The manufacture of electric locomotives as Kriegslokomotiven was a special case, because they could only be used in the core network where there was the working infrastructure able to supply the current: power stations, overhead transmission lines, electricity substations and catenary.
+The manufacture of electric locomotives as Kriegslokomotiven was also a special case, because they could only be used in those parts of the core network where there was already working Railway electrification infrastructure able to supply the special 16.7 Hertz 15 kV AC railway electrification current: power stations, overhead transmission lines, electricity substations and catenary.
 As a rule, locomotives were preferred that were dependent on additional infrastructure as little as possible.

 German electric locomotives were given aluminium windings in the traction motors and transformers, and the steam engines had steel fireboxes, hence the name Heimstofflok or 'home-grown loco'.